 2. Love Hair

-- Refund and return policy information (30-day returns, 1-year warranty)
+- Details on our refund and return policies (30-day returns, 1-year warranty).

-- Shipping details and policy (4-day shipping to the US and UK)
+- Specifics on how and where packages will be shipped (4-day shipping to the US and UK).

 5. Kettle & Fire